alex-ryap/react-quiz/README.md

 ### Use Browser

-Download files from "public" directory and open in your Browser `index.html`
+Download files from "build" directory and open in your Browser `index.html`

 ### `yarn start` or `npm start`